Eliminating the Hidden Cost of Zone Management in ZNS SSDs: S ilent ZNS : Flexible Zone Allocation

+Constraint (5) ensures that if a LUN is marked as active, it must contribute at least one chunk.
+Constraint (6) bounds the number of chunks assigned to each LUN.
+If \( s_l = 0 \), the upper bound forces the number of selected chunks to be zero, preventing allocation from inactive LUNs.
+If \( s_l = 1 \), the LUN can contribute up to \( K \) chunks.
+Here, \( K \) denotes the maximum number of chunks that can be selected from an active LUN.
+With these constraints, the Hchunk-based mapping strategy enables flexible allocation across LUNs while maintaining bounded parallelism.
+By tuning \(L_{\min}\) and \(K\), the allocator can relax parallelism requirements in favor of improved wear-leveling.

+Additionally, since we model zone geometries with varying levels of parallelism, when the desired zone parallelism is smaller than the total number of LUNs \(L\), we select LUNs in a round-robin manner for each zone allocation.
+This approach reduces inter-zone interference across consecutive allocations.
+If zones were allocated on the same set of LUNs, they would compete for the same write resources during host-issued writes.
+Thus, for each allocation, we identify a set of eligible LUNs, and LUNs outside the eligible set \( \mathcal{L}_{\mathrm{elig}} \) are disabled:

+\Paragraph{\approach{} with Vchunk Allocation} Vchunk-based zone allocation in \approach{} aligns allocation with striped write order while reducing metadata overhead and allocation time.
+A Vchunk groups storage elements across \(c_s\) consecutive LUNs, where \(1 \leq c_s \leq L\) and \(c_s\) must evenly divide \(L\).
+When \(c_s = 2\), each Vchunk consists of 2 blocks that span 2 LUNs.
+Vchunk allocation does not change the physical number of LUNs.
+Instead, it just groups \(c_s\) LUNs into a single logical group.
+Thus, the allocator operates over \(L_{\text{grp}} = L / c_s\) logical groups.
+Therefore, Vchunk allocation uses the same formulation as Hchunk allocation, with the only change being the definition of the storage element.
+Each decision variable \(c_n\) now corresponds to selecting a Vchunk, and the allocator operates over \(L_{\text{grp}}\) logical groups instead of L LUNs.

+In Vchunk allocation by varying \(c_s\) we can vary the Vchunk size.
+Smaller Vchunks provide finer-grained control over DLWA but at the cost of higher metadata overhead.
+Larger Vchunks reduce metadata and allocation time but increase DLWA, as more unwritten pages within a Vchunk must be filled with dummy data.
+At the extreme, when \(c_s = L\), each Vchunk spans all LUNs and becomes a superblock, providing maximum intra-zone parallelism but requiring full padding during zone \texttt{FINISH}.

-\Paragraph{\approach{} with Stripe Allocation} Stripe-based zone allocation in \approach{} is optimized for low zone allocation time.
-A \textit{stripe} is a fixed set of erase blocks across all LUNs and is treated as the smallest storage element.
-As shown in Figure~\ref{fig:alloc_strategies}c, stripe-based allocation constructs zones from stripes, each with one block per LUN.
-Stripe abstraction inherently enforces parallelism across all LUNs, removing the need for an explicit parallelism constraint and, therefore, simplifying the search space.
-The objective of the stripe allocation algorithm is to minimize wear by selecting stripes with the lowest wear.
+\Paragraph{\approach{} with Superblock Allocation} Superblock-based zone allocation in \approach{} is optimized for low zone allocation time and less metadata.
+A \textit{superblock} is a fixed set of erase blocks across all LUNs and is treated as the smallest storage element.
+As shown in Figure~\ref{fig:alloc_strategies}d, superblock-based allocation constructs zones from superblocks, each with one block per LUN.
+Superblock abstraction inherently enforces parallelism across all LUNs, removing the need for an explicit parallelism constraint and, therefore, simplifying the search space.
+The objective of the superblock allocation algorithm is to minimize wear by selecting superblocks with the lowest wear.
 We formulate the objective as follows: